-April 21, 2018 breathes a new life into this historic landmark as Alumni Relations and the Alumni Association inaugurate it as La Salle University’s Alumni House at Peale House.
-This ushers in a new era for Belfield Estate and Peale House while continuing to honor its history and charm.
+April 21, 2018 breathes a new life into this historic landmark as Alumni Relations and the Alumni Association inaugurate it as La Salle University’s Alumni House.
+This ushers in a new era for Belfield Estate and Alumni House while continuing to honor its history and charm.
 “The Alumni House will serve as a bridge — transforming La Salle’s historical treasures to the University’s future and its alumni,” Lezynski said.
 Special thanks to Dr. James A. Butler, ’67, who was the primary researcher, contributor, and curator of the Wister Collection in the Connelly Library here at La Salle.
-His book, “Charles Willson Peale’s ‘Belfield’: A History of a National Historic Landmark 1684-1984” is featured and prominently displayed in the Alumni House at Peale House along with posters dedicated to telling the history of Charles Willson Peale, Wister Family and Belfield estate.
+His book, “Charles Willson Peale’s ‘Belfield’: A History of a National Historic Landmark 1684-1984” is featured and prominently displayed in the Alumni House along with posters dedicated to telling the history of Charles Willson Peale, Wister Family and Belfield estate.

 “It is a historical treasure that La Salle is fortunate enough to have as part of its campus.
-It has been part of the fabric of this University since its inception and we are in a unique position to expand its use and visibility on Campus,” said Flood, who has has been working behind the scenes to bring the ideas of an alumni house to life for years.
+It has been part of the fabric of this University since its inception and we are in a unique position to expand its use and visibility on Campus,” said Flood, who has been working behind the scenes to bring the ideas of an alumni house to life for years.
 Seeing it finally come to fruition, she says, is “so exciting!”

 “The first floor and the ground floor level will be the main areas for alumni to gather, hold meetings, and even conduct business remotely in work stations,” Flood explained.
 “The Alumni Relations team is moving their offices onto the second floor, so there will be a constant presence in the building.
 And Admissions will be adding the building as a stop on their tours to allow guests of the University the opportunity to visit one of the National Register’s Historic Places in Philadelphia.”